Any woman who has been previously married.

 Patti pointed toward the noise coming from Jenny's purse.
 “Aren’t you going to answer that?”

 “No,” Jenny said, intent on convincing Shrimp to eat.
-“I’ll call the person back.”
+“I’ll call them back.”

 All Heather wants is to lecture me anyway...